davidrtlake/uq-calendar/README.md

 - [x] Fix min height not shrinking for rows with extended events in them.
 - [ ] On mobile first tap on truncate event text to view it will follow any link.
 - [x] Fix week scroll refs not in right place.
-- [ ] Fix auto scroll to today not right.
+- [x] Fix auto scroll to today not right.
+- [ ] Add visual clarification to sub period part in category selector.

 ## Ideas